ovh/ai-training-examples/notebooks/miniconda/tuto/ai-notebooks-introduction/README.md

 ## Instructions

+You can launch your notebook from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or via the ovhai [CLI](https://docs.ovh.com/gb/en/publiccloud/ai/cli/getting-started-cli/).

-### Launching and accessing Jupyter notebook with "Miniconda" framework via UI
+### Launching a Jupyter notebook with "Miniconda" via UI

 To launch your notebook from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), refer to the following steps.

-Otherwise, go to the **Command lines in the ovhai CLI** part.

 #### Code editor